DriveAbility ScotlandMain centre

 DriveAbility Scotland will help you retain or regain your personal mobility either as a driver or a passenger.
 If you have restricted mobility, a disability or live with a life changing injury, we can help you whatever your age.
 Our professional instructors and clinicians will complete an assessment interview, assess your driving and mobility needs and provide you with recommendations to keep you mobile.

 How to access our services

 Our assessment centre is easy to find – we are located next to Mobility Solutions, part of Allied Vehicles, in Glasgow.
-We are open Monday and Tuesday, 9am-5pm, where our friendly team will be ready to meet all your assisted driving needs.
+We are open Monday, Tuesday and Wednesdays, 9am-5pm, where our friendly team will be ready to meet all your assisted driving needs.